glass-notes/glass-notes/README.md

 - Visually, if there's an error (check mark or cross)
 - A way to manually trigger a save
 - Navigating to another document or creating a new document (automatically timestamped for the title for now)
+- Saving the document to the local disk if a sync is not possible or has failed

 #### ▶▶▶ Nice-to-haves